xmusphlkg/CNIDS/Report/information/Rabies.md

-Rabies is a viral zoonotic disease that affects mammals, primarily dogs, bats, and other wildlife.
-It is caused by the Rabies virus, which belongs to the family Rhabdoviridae.
-Rabies has been recognized for thousands of years and is one of the oldest known infectious diseases.
-The disease has a high fatality rate and poses a significant public health threat in many parts of the world.
+Rabies is a viral disease that is both deadly and fatal.
+It affects the central nervous system in humans and other mammals.
+The primary mode of transmission is through bites from infected animals, especially dogs.
+Rabies is present globally, but its prevalence is higher in developing countries, particularly in Africa and Asia.

 Historical Context and Discovery:

-Rabies has a long history, with references to the disease found in ancient texts from various civilizations.
-The first recorded evidence of Rabies dates back to around 2300 BC in the Eshnunna Code of Babylon, which described laws related to the control of "mad dogs."
-The ancient Greeks also recognized Rabies and named the disease "lyssa" after the Greek word for frenzy.
+Rabies has been recognized for thousands of years.
+The first recorded evidence of rabies dates back to ancient Mesopotamia around 2300 BC.
+During ancient times, rabies was often associated with supernatural causes and referred to as "madness."

-The discovery of the Rabies virus can be attributed to Louis Pasteur and Emile Roux in the late 19th century.
-They developed the first successful vaccine against Rabies, which was a major breakthrough in preventing the disease.
+The discovery of the rabies virus is credited to Louis Pasteur, a French microbiologist, in the 19th century.
+Pasteur developed the first successful rabies vaccine and conducted experiments on dogs to demonstrate the presence of the virus in the nervous system.

 Global Prevalence:

-Rabies is present in more than 150 countries worldwide, with the highest prevalence in Africa and Asia.
-It is estimated that around 59,000 human deaths occur annually due to Rabies, with the majority occurring in Asia and Africa.
-However, cases of Rabies can be found on all continents, except Antarctica.
+Rabies is present in over 150 countries, resulting in an estimated 59,000 human deaths annually.
+Over 95% of these deaths occur in Africa and Asia.
+These regions have the highest number of cases due to a lack of effective control measures, limited access to healthcare, and a high population of stray dogs.

 Transmission Routes:

-The primary route of Rabies transmission to humans is through the bite or scratch of an infected animal.
-The virus is present in the saliva of infected animals and can enter the human body through broken skin or mucous membranes.
-In rare cases, Rabies can also be transmitted through organ transplantation or corneal transplantation from infected individuals.
+The primary mode of transmission for rabies is through the bite or scratch of an infected animal.
+The virus can be found in the saliva and nervous tissue of infected animals.
+The main sources of transmission to humans include dogs, bats, and other wildlife such as raccoons, skunks, and foxes.

-Affected Populations:
+Risk Factors:

+Several major risk factors are associated with the transmission of rabies:

+1. Lack of Vaccination: The primary risk factor for rabies transmission is the absence of vaccination in both animals and humans.
+Vaccinating domestic animals, particularly dogs, can prevent the spread of the virus.

-While Rabies can affect any individual, certain populations are at a higher risk.
-Children between the ages of 5 and 15 are particularly vulnerable due to their increased likelihood of encountering animals that may carry the virus.
-Additionally, individuals who work with animals, such as veterinarians, animal control workers, and laboratory personnel, are at a higher risk of exposure to Rabies.
+2. Exposure to Infected Animals: Individuals who work closely with animals, such as veterinarians, animal handlers, and wildlife researchers, are at a higher risk of exposure to the rabies virus.

-Key Statistics:
-- Approximately 99% of human Rabies cases are caused by dog bites.
-- Over 95% of Rabies deaths occur in Asia and Africa.
-- Dogs are the primary reservoir of Rabies, especially in developing countries.
-- Bats are the main source of Rabies in the Americas, Europe, and Australia.

-Major Risk Factors:
-- Lack of awareness and education about Rabies prevention and control measures.
-- Insufficient access to healthcare services, including post-exposure prophylaxis.
-- Inadequate dog vaccination programs, leading to a higher prevalence of Rabies in dog populations.
-- Poor animal control and stray dog populations.
-- Limited availability and affordability of Rabies vaccines and immunoglobulins.
+3. Dog Population Control: Uncontrolled dog populations, especially stray dogs, significantly contribute to the transmission of rabies.
+Areas with inadequate dog vaccination campaigns and ineffective dog population control programs are at risk.

-Impact on Different Regions and Populations:
+Impact on Regions and Populations:
-The impact of Rabies varies across regions and populations due to variations in prevalence rates and affected demographics.
-In Asia and Africa, where Rabies is endemic, the disease has a significant burden on public health, resulting in numerous human deaths each year.
-In contrast, regions such as North America and Western Europe have effectively controlled Rabies through comprehensive vaccination programs for domestic animals.

-In rural areas with limited access to healthcare, the impact of Rabies can be particularly devastating as timely administration of post-exposure prophylaxis is crucial for preventing the disease.
-Additionally, in regions with high levels of poverty, lack of awareness about Rabies and limited resources for healthcare further exacerbate the impact of the disease.
+Regions with limited access to healthcare and control measures bear the greatest burden of rabies.
+Africa and Asia account for approximately 90% of human cases, with India alone accounting for around 30% of global deaths caused by rabies.

+High-risk populations include children under 15 years old, as they are more susceptible to dog bites and have limited access to post-exposure healthcare.
+Rural populations are also heavily impacted due to their proximity to wildlife and limited access to healthcare facilities.

+Prevalence Rates and Affected Demographics:

+Rabies prevalence rates vary significantly across regions and populations.
+Developed countries, such as the United States and Western Europe, have implemented extensive control measures leading to very low prevalence rates.
+Isolated cases typically occur from exposure during travel to regions with endemic rabies.

+In contrast, countries with limited resources and weak healthcare infrastructure, particularly in Sub-Saharan Africa and parts of Asia, have high prevalence rates.
+Challenges in implementing vaccination programs, limited access to post-exposure prophylaxis, and inadequate reporting and surveillance systems contribute to this situation.

-In conclusion, Rabies is a global public health concern, with a high fatality rate and significant regional variations in prevalence rates.
-It primarily affects populations in Asia and Africa, where dog-mediated transmission is common.
-Efforts to control Rabies through comprehensive vaccination programs, public awareness campaigns, and improved access to healthcare services are essential to reduce the burden of this deadly disease.
+In conclusion, rabies is a global public health concern, with Africa and Asia bearing the heaviest burden.
+The disease primarily spreads through bites from infected animals, particularly dogs.
+Lack of vaccination, exposure to infected animals, and uncontrolled dog populations are significant risk factors.
+It is crucial to implement effective control measures, including vaccination campaigns and access to post-exposure treatment, to reduce the impact of rabies on different regions and populations.